-Bellingham Public Schools (Bellingham, WA), in partnership with Whole Kids Foundation & The Gateway Fund
+Bellingham Public Schools, WA, in partnership with Whole Kids Foundation & The Gateway Fund

-Warren City Schools (Warren, OH), in partnership with Whole Kids Foundation & The Gateway Fund
+Warren City Schools, OH, in partnership with Whole Kids Foundation & The Gateway Fund

-Oxford School District (Oxford, MS), in partnership with Whole Kids Foundation & The Gateway Fund
+Oxford School District, MS, in partnership with Whole Kids Foundation & The Gateway Fund

-Staunton City Schools (Staunton, VA), in partnership with Whole Kids Foundation & The Gateway Fund
+Staunton City Schools, VA, in partnership with Whole Kids Foundation & The Gateway Fund

 GET YOUR SCHOOL DISTRICT ON BOARD

 Let’s make school food healthy, fresh and nutritious.
-Let’s change the School Food Program together.
+Let’s support a healthy school food program together.
 We invite school districts that meet the following minimum requirements to apply for consideration: